On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Physical context and mathematical background

 We introduce the definitions of stochastic differential and stochastic integral, needed to formalize the definitions of stochastic process and noise, in the two main frameworks that we need in the following.
 For a comprehensive and accessible introduction to the topic, we refer the reader to Ref.\ \cite{Evans2013AnEquations}.

 We define a stochastic differential equation (SDE) as the formal expression

-where $\diff{X_t}$ is the stochastic differential of the process $X_t$, $f(t,X_t)$ and $g(t,X_t)$ are either functionals of the process or simple functions of time, $W_t$ is a Brownian motion (Wiener process), and $\diff{W_t}$ its differential with scaling $\diff{W_t}\sim \sqrt{\diff{t}}$.
+where $\diff{X_t}$ is the stochastic differential of the process $X_t$, $f(t,X_t)$ and $g(t,X_t)$ are either functionals of the process or simple functions of time, $W_t$ is a Brownian motion (Wiener process), and $\diff{W_t}$ its differential with scaling $\diff{W_t}\sim \sqrt{\diff{t}}$, see \cref{app:whitenoise} for more details.
 Indeed, this type of notation is needed because the time derivative of the Wiener process is not a well-defined function; hence, the same is true for the time derivative of the generic process $X_t$.

 Eq. \ref{eq:gen_SDE} is a shorthand notation for the integral equation

 implying that we need to find a way to define an integral of the form

 that cannot be understood as an ordinary integral.